Sh1kur0/gitdiy/readme.txt

 Git is a free software
 Git can be used easily
-We're creating a new branch
+We're creating a new branch NOW